-The company has plenty of concept art to show how the car would work in its final form.
+The company has plenty of concept art to show the car in its final form.
 It’s one of the more notable hybrid models in the works, and we’re not talking about a gasoline-electric powertrain.
-Unlike true VTOLs, hybrid flying cars are often designed to take off from runways to gain flight, but also have the ability to revert to a more car-like shape that allows them to drive on roads.
-As you can tell, this requires both retractable wheels and wings, along with a very efficient fuel system.
-AeroMobil is hoping it can create a functional electronic model.
-The company partnered with notable organizations including Starburst, an aerospace “accelerator,” to help get its car to market ASAP.
+Unlike true VTOLs, hybrid flying cars are designed to take off from a runway, like a plane, but also have the ability to morph into a car-like vehicle to drive on the road.
+This system requires retractable wheels and wings, along with a very efficient drivetrain.

 Project Vahana, from Airbus, seeks to create an electric VTOL aircraft that is entirely self-piloted.
 There are a lot of advantages to the self-piloting model.
-It can save costs when it comes to hiring and training pilots (who typically expect a higher salary than a taxi driver), and software engineers already have plenty of experience creating autopilot system for larger planes that can be applied to these VTOLs.
-It’s also an ideal way to run a taxi service, since the cars can automatically return themselves to centers for maintenance or take a different route based on current orders.
+It can save costs when it comes to hiring and training pilots (who typically expect a higher salary than a taxi driver), and software engineers already have plenty of experience creating autopilot systems for larger planes that can be applied to these VTOLs.
+It’s also an ideal way to run a taxi service since the vehicles automatically return to centers for maintenance or take a different route based on current orders.

 In early 2018, the Vahana prototype had its first successful full-scale flight test.
-It wasn’t much — the 20-foot aircraft simply rose 16 feet into the air, and stayed there for 53 seconds.
+It wasn’t much — the 20-foot aircraft simply rose 16 feet into the air and stayed there for 53 seconds.
 However, it did this entirely with the autopilot technology.
-Airbus has flown about 50 test flights since, and says its on track for a 2020 debut, but its plans might have changed — we’re still waiting for an update on this project.
+Airbus has flown about 50 test flights since, and it said it was on track for a 2020 debut, but its plans might have changed — we’re still waiting for an update on this project.

-The 2X can carry two passengers; it has a flight time of 30 minutes, and a range of 17 miles between charge centers.
+The 2X can carry two passengers.
+It has a flight time of 30 minutes and a range of 17 miles between charge centers.
 Intel’s work on the project includes complex tech, such as four independent sensor units to control positioning, nine different electric battery packs with built-in redundancies, and even a parachute stowed on top of the vehicle in case something goes wrong.
-It’s no wonder Volocopter is Dubai’s latest pick for its upcoming air taxi fleet (although Dubai has dumped other prototypes in the past, so it’s not a guaranteed deal).
+It’s no wonder Volocopter is Dubai’s latest pick for its upcoming air taxi fleet (although city officials have dumped other prototypes in the past, so it’s not a guaranteed deal).

 Volocopter showed off the 2X by taking it on a two-minute flight above Singapore in October 2019.

-The SureFly is a robust VTOL aimed at commercial operators and consumers looking for a durable, self-controlled flying experience — and don’t mind paying around $200,000 per unit.
-It was developed by Workhorse, but the company sold its aviation division to Moog for $4 million in November 2019 after multi-million-dollar losses.
-Digital Trends understands the SureFly’s development continues.
-It has eight propellers and a top speed of 75 mph.
-While, unlike other VTOLs, it operates on gasoline, a battery pack will provide an extra 10 minutes of flying time if necessary.
+The SureFly is a robust VTOL aimed at commercial operators and consumers looking for a durable, self-controlled flying experience.
+It was developed by Workhorse, but the company sold its aviation division to Moog for $4 million in November 2019 after multimillion-dollar losses.
+Digital Trends understands that SureFly’s development continues.

+The aircraft has eight propellers and a top speed of 75mph.
+Unlike other VTOLs, it operates on gasoline, and a battery pack will provide an extra 10 minutes of flying time, if necessary.
 The initial version will be able to carry about 400 pounds of cargo, although a more heavy-duty version capable of carrying up to 650 pounds is currently in development.
 Both have captured the American military’s attention.

-The SureFly needs to be easy to operate, which is why most of the controls are automated.
+The SureFly needs to be easy to operate.
 Just two controls are in the aircraft: A joystick to control direction and a throttle control on the pilot’s door.

-It sounds a little bit like a pipe dream, but keep in mind Terrafugia is now owned by Geely, a Chinese firm whose growing portfolio of brands includes Volvo, Lotus, the London Taxi Company, a roughly 10-percent stake in Mercedes-Benz parent company Daimler, and half of the Smart city car brand.
+It sounds a little bit like a pipe dream, but keep in mind that Terrafugia is now owned by Geely, a Chinese firm whose growing portfolio of brands includes Volvo, Lotus, Polestar, the London Taxi Company, a roughly 10% stake in Mercedes-Benz parent company Daimler, and half of the Smart car brand.
 If anyone has pockets deep enough to build a flying car, it’s Geely.

 On the other hand, Ehang filed for bankruptcy in May 2018.
 It called the move strategic, and the company is still in operation — it filed a $100 million IPO in November 2019 — but it doesn’t exactly inspire confidence.

 Jaunt might not be a household name, but it’s one we’re watching.
 It has forged partnerships with some of the biggest companies in the business.
-Aviation Today reported Honeywell will provide a navigation software, flight control technology, and an electric propulsion system, among other pieces of the puzzle.
-Uber has already named the company as one of its manufacturing partners for urban air mobility vehicles.
+Aviation Today reported that Honeywell will provide a navigation software, flight control technology, and an electric propulsion system, among other pieces of the puzzle.

 Porsche and Boeing linked arms to explore whether there’s a market for flying taxis.
-The partners have their work cut out; they first need to figure out what luxury looks like in this burgeoning sector, and how to deliver it profitably.
-An international team of engineers from both companies has started fine-tuning a concept previewed by a sketch of a sleek, winged vehicle with a wrap-around windshield.
-The project is still at the embryonic stage, so the final design could very well change, but the firms imagine a vertical takeoff and landing vehicle that’s fully electric, stylish, and innovative.
+The partners have their work cut out — they first need to figure out what luxury looks like in this burgeoning sector, and then determine how to deliver it profitably.
+International teams of engineers from both companies have started fine-tuning a concept previewed by a sketch of a sleek winged vehicle with a wrap-around windshield.
+The project is still in the embryonic stage, so the final design could very well change, but the firms imagine a vertical takeoff and landing vehicle that’s fully electric, stylish, and innovative.
 They’re working on a prototype that will be tested in 2020, Digital Trends learned.

 Hyundai created a flying taxi division in September 2019.
 The company hasn’t released a prototype yet, but it hired NASA veteran Dr. Jaiwon Shin to spearhead its entry into the segment.
 His expertise in the fields of electrification and advanced air traffic control could give the South Korean company an edge as it tries to leap ahead of rivals.

 Even Aston Martin wants in.
 In 2018, the British sports car manufacturer introduced a design study named Volante Vision that offered space for three passengers arranged in a triangular configuration.
-The company noted Rolls-Royce (the plane maker, not the car maker — provided the Volante Vision’s powertrain but it stopped short of providing technical specifications.
-It’s worth noting no one has seen the Star Wars-esque aircraft fly, and Aston Martin has remained quiet about the project since publishing computer-generated images of the conceptual vehicle and mentioned a vertical take-off feature for this autonomous hybrid vehicle.
+The company noted Rolls-Royce (the plane-maker, not the carmaker) provided the Volante Vision’s powertrain.
+Aston Martin also partnered with Cranfield University and Cranfield Aerospace Solutions to develop this concept.
+So far, Aston Martin has released some computer-generated images of the conceptual vehicle and mentioned a vertical take-off feature for this autonomous hybrid vehicle.